-Since this is Christmas morning, I can safely presume your wrapping is done...and undone.
+Since Christmas Day was two weeks ago, I can safely presume your wrapping is done...and undone.
 Didst thou saveth the paper?
 Is everything paid for?
 Someone has said, "If you don't believe Christmas lasts all year through, you don't have a Mastercard."
 I am always fascinated by the news reports regarding retail sales during the Christmas shopping season.
 This is the time of year when merchants make fully 1/3 of their annual transactions and 1/2 of their profits.
 Economists look on this period as a barometer of the economic health of the nation.
-Two months ago, the National Retail Federation's 2005 Holiday Consumer Intentions and Actions Survey found that the average consumer was planning to spend $738.11 this holiday season, up from $929 last year.
+Two months ago, an American Research Group survey found that shoppers around the country were planning to spend an average of $983 for gifts this holiday season, up from $929 last year.
 Planned gift spending for 2017 was $54 above spending in 2016, up nearly 6 percent.
 Sixty-one percent said they planned on making purchases on the internet and they would spend an average of $1,346, another all-time high.(1) Wow!

 Of course, it is not hard to figure just how all this giftgiving began.
 It goes all the way back to the story of the Wise Men and the gifts they brought...unwrapped...to the infant king.
 To be sure, some people do not recall that as they shop.
 Some years ago, someone reported overhearing two women talking as they peered into a department store window which contained a manger scene.
 One said to the other, "Isn't it awful.
 Now the church is even trying to horn in on Christmas."
 Hmmm.
 Just the opposite of what we had this year from all those folks who called themselves defenders of Christmas and insisted on religious greetings from retailers.